Aarondoran/Swiftplayground-games/CONTRIBUTING.md

 1. Fork the repository to your account.
 2. Create a new branch from the main branch.
-3. Make your changes and ensure everything works as expected.
+3. Make your changes by adding a folder and zip file following the same name stricture, and correctly editing the [Readme](README.md)and ensure everything works as expected.
 4. Commit your changes with a clear message.
 5. Push your branch to your fork.